The best way to learn about the UK College of Engineering is to come see it for yourself. Click here to register for an Engineering Tour!

 Degree Requirements

-The following curriculum meets the requirements for a B.S. in Electrical Engineering, provided the student satisfies UK Core requirements and graduation requirements of the College of Engineering.
+The following curriculum meets the requirements for a Bachelor of Science in Electrical Engineering, provided the student satisfies the graduation requirements of the Pigman College of Engineering

 Videos